rubms/DotNet.MultiSourceConfiguration/README.md

 * At the moment of writing DotNet.MultiSourceConfiguration, the existing documentation was outdated and did not work with the last version of the library.

 ## How to use it
-The approach followed by DotNet.MultiSourceConfiguration is the population of configuration interfaces, that can subsequently be registered on an IOC container or made avaialable as a static property.
-The properties of the interface must be decorated with the `Property` attribute, indicating the name of the property that must be mapped to the property:
+The approach followed by DotNet.MultiSourceConfiguration is the population of configuration classes, that can subsequently be registered on an IOC container or made avaialable as a static property.
+The properties of the configuration class must be decorated with the `Property` attribute, indicating the name of the property that must be mapped to the property:

 ```C#
     public class TestConfigurationDto